Why the Hawaii Tropical Bioreserve & Garden is a Must-See in Hilo

 Guest post by Jen Barnes

 You can enter a 20 acre purposed paradise for nature lovers.
-Hawaii botanical gardens are nothing short of stunning and this one boasts incredible plant species as well as fabulous views.
+Hawaiian botanical gardens are nothing short of stunning, and this one boasts incredible plant species as well as fabulous views.

 The entirety of the conservation area covers over 100 acres.
 And the founders are dedicated to educating visitors and school groups about horticulture and sustainability.